Helping Couples Survive the Pandemic

 Many therapists have now moved to a platform of seeing clients over the phone or via online platforms such as Skype, FaceTime, or Zoom, and mental health practices are busier than ever trying to serve the needs of individuals, couples, and families.

-In this blog, I will try to address some of the issues that have been coming up in therapy since the pandemic has hit.
+In this post, I will try to address some of the issues that have been coming up in therapy since the pandemic has hit.

 I’ve never spent so much time with my partner and I'm feeling a little suffocated.